njhurst02/iADD-Mesa-Binary-Package/README.md

 pip install iadd-mesa-binary
 ```

-iADD MESA Binary does not provide general methods for reading out data.
-If we recieve requests to do so, this may change.
+iADD MESA Binary does not currently provide general methods for reading out data.
+This may change in the future.
 Until then, please check out the methods in TULIPS or mesa_reader (MesaData).
+These packages are designed for single star data but with some creativity, they can work for data from binaries.

 ## Additional Dependencies